-- Provocation is where one spouse is enticed by the other spouse to act in a certain way.
+- Provocation is where one spouse provoked the other spouse to act in a certain way.
 For example, where one spouse abuses the other spouse, which forces that other spouse to leave the marital home, the abusive spouse would not be able to then use abandonment as grounds for divorce, since it was his or her abuse that caused the other spouse to leave.

 - Collusion refers to an agreement between both of the spouses to fabricate the grounds for divorce.
 If one of the spouses changes his or her mind, collusion could be raised to lessen the original grounds for the fault divorce.

 Proving any of these defenses can be costly, timely, and often involves the use of witnesses.
-Furthermore, courts have an interest in not forcing people to stay married who don't want to be married, and so usually grant divorces to people who ask, despite defenses given by the other spouse.
-These reasons typically defer people from attempting defenses.
+Furthermore, courts have an interest in not forcing people to stay married, and will usually grant divorces to people who ask, despite defenses given by the other spouse.
+These reasons typically deter people from attempting defenses.

-Because state laws vary regarding fault divorce and no fault divorce, it is important to understand where you or your spouse could potentially file for divorce.
+Because state laws vary regarding fault and no-fault divorce, it's important to understand where you or your spouse could potentially file for divorce.
 Most states have a residency requirement, meaning that at least one of the spouses must have been a resident of that state for a specified length of time--usually six months to one year--in order to file for divorce there.
 However, Washington, South Dakota, and Alaska have no required length of time.
 To file in one of those states, you merely need to be a resident of that state at the time you are filing.

-It is in your best interest to have your divorce filed in the state you are living in.
-Divorce proceedings often take more than one court visit and you will have to bear the expense and burden of traveling.
-Also, whichever court orders the divorce decree is the same court that must hear all other matters, including changes.
+It's in your best interest to have your divorce filed in the state you're living in.
+Whichever court orders the divorce decree is the same court that must hear all other matters, including changes.
 For example, if your spouse files for and receives a divorce in Illinois, and the two of you want to revise your child custody arrangement, you must return to that Illinois court that granted the initial divorce.
-If you live in Missouri, this could cause you years of inconvenient and expensive interstate travel.

 However, the court may not have personal jurisdiction over the nonresident spouse at the time of the divorce proceeding, rendering certain court decisions invalid.
-A court gets jurisdiction over someone by that person being present in the state when he or she is personally served with the divorce papers, or when he or she consents to the jurisdiction by appearing at the court proceedings, signing off on receiving the legal papers, or fulfilling a court-ordered duty.
-A lack of personal jurisdiction means that although the divorce decree is valid, other related decisions, such as child custody, support, and property division, may be invalid.
+A lack of personal jurisdiction means that although the divorce decree may be valid, other related decisions, such as child custody, support, and property division, may be invalid.

-It is always best to consult an attorney if you receive documents from a foreign state, but especially if you receive papers from a foreign country.
-There are many jurisdictional issues, such as what country is involved, where the spouses live or have lived, and where the children (if any) live.
-A lawyer will be the best person to help you sort through all of these issues and advise you on what to do.
+If you receive papers from a foreign country, keep in mind there are many jurisdictional issues, such as what country is involved, where the spouses live or have lived, and where the children (if any) live.